gsiems/sql-tidy/t/README.md

 ## Files and directories

-### inputs
+### input

-The "inputs" directory contains the set of sql scripts to test.
+The "input" directory contains the set of sql scripts to test.

 ### expected

 The "expected" directory contains files that are formatted in the desired, or expected, format.
-There may not be an expected file for all entries in the "inputs" directory.
+There may not be an expected file for all entries in the "input" directory.
 If there is no corresponding file in the "expected" directory then it is to be assumed that the input script is already in the desired output format.